fyne-io/fyne-x/README.md

 ### 7-Segment ("Hex") Display

 A skeuomorphic widget simulating a 7-segment "hex" display.
-Support setting digits by value, as well as directly controlling which segments are on or off.
+Supports setting digits by value, as well as directly controlling which segments are on or off.